 Din Heagney is a writer, editor and researcher in art and design culture.

-Din lives and works around Narrm, Oceania, on the unceded traditional lands and waters of the Dja Dja Wurrung (Djarra), Wadawurrung, Woi Wurrung Wurundjeri, and Bunurong First Nations.
+I LIVE and work on the unceded traditional lands and waters of the Dja Dja Wurrung (Djarra), Wadawurrung, Woi Wurrung Wurundjeri, and Bunurong First Nations.

 SOME RECENT WORK

-creating An Fios Dorcha (The Dark Knowing) – a 90-card folkloric oracle deck and guidebook (2025).
+creating An Fios Dorcha (The Dark Knowing) β a 90-card folkloric oracle deck and extended guidebook (2025).

 book design for artist publications NEU KONSTRUKT 01 and PIER-A (2024).